 really one-hundred chambers, I don't know, but the

 entire labyrinth is impressive and cut out of the tuff

 The walls are still plastered with the waterproof

 plaster called cocciopesto and there are

+before you.
 One I saw was from "1737".
 Besides the two

 accessible levels, there is evidence of another one

 even deeper.
-The great Neapolitan archaeologist, Amedeo Maiuri, suggested
+The great Neapolitan archaeologist, Amedeo Maiuri, suggested that

 Quintus Hortensius Ortalus (114–50 b.c),

 public-speaking rival of Cicero, himself.
 That is

-imperial port under Augustus.
+later imperial port under Augustus.